philliphelms/cyclomps/README.md

 * Implement U(1) and SU(2) symmetries

 ## Known Bugs
-* Must run test_algs.py and test_renorm.py separately
+* Must run test_algs.py and test_renorm.py separately when using CTF
-* There is an apparent memory leak.
+* Problems using eigh in state averaged renormalization - temporarily fixed by doing svd on the rdm
-* When using a large number of processors, there is some sort of memory corruption that occurs, setting all tensor elements to zero.
+* CTF seems to have trouble using '-1' as an index - need to make sure we are avoiding this.